wordsforthewise/nate-g/_posts/2016-11-20-cannadviseme.md

 I found group 0 to be focused on sleep and relaxation, group 1 focused more towards euphoria and uplifing effects, and group 2 was cbd, pain, and anxiety.
 Group 2 was only about 5% of the total dataset of different phenotypes (strains).

 I also clustered the data by chemistry, and found again 3 groups is best.
 The group with low amounts of THC is the same small group above that was focused on cbd, pain, and anxiety.
 This is a high-CBD group, with strains like ACDC and Harlequin.
+Note: I accidentally deleted the plotly plot when cleaning up my public plots, so this plot is a similar but slightly different one.

 <div>
     <a href="https://chart-studio.plot.ly/~nathangeo/49/" target="_blank" title="thc_total" style="display: block; text-align: center;"><img src="https://chart-studio.plot.ly/~nathangeo/49.png" alt="thc_total" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>